 After you've synchronized email account settings on your computer and iPad, you'll be able to read and access the same messages on either device.
-This lets you read a message on your iPad while you're on the road, then return back to your computer to read and respond to that message on your computer.
+This lets you read a message on your iPad while you're on the road and then read and respond to that message when you return to your computer.

-On the iPad, you can synchronize email account settings from the Mail app and the Mail program (Macintosh) or Microsoft Outlook or Windows Live Mail (Windows).
+On the iPad, you can synchronize email account settings from the Mail app and the Mail program (Mac) or Microsoft Outlook or Windows Live Mail (Windows).

 If you often get good ideas and need to jot them down, you could scribble them on the nearest scrap of paper.
-However, it might be better to store them in the Notes app on your iPad and then synchronize those notes to the Mail program on a Macintosh or Microsoft Outlook on Windows.
+However, it might be better to store them in the Notes app on your iPad and then synchronize those notes to the Mail program on a Mac or Microsoft Outlook on Windows.
 Notes act like miniature word processor documents for storing text.